Our goal is to share information and products that are truly helpful to renters.

-Only you can decide whether or not renters insurance in Florida state is worth it is up to you.
+Only you can decide whether or not renters insurance in Florida state is worth it.
 When you consider the amount of money you might save yourself if you are sued or your dog bites someone, you may decide it’s a great idea to have.

 6. Can my landlord require me to have renters insurance in Florida?

 Yes, your landlord can require you to have renters insurance in Florida.
 It is within your landlord’s rights to include a renters insurance requirement in your lease if you live in Florida.

 - Alabama Renters Rights

 - Alaska Renters Rights

 - Arizona Renters Rights